b2pweb/bdf-serializer/README.md

 * `until`: Enable object versionning.
 The value specify until which version this property was available.
 * `SerializeIgnore`: Don't serialize this property.

-NOTE: If type has not been detected we try to add the typed property value added in PHP 7.4
+NOTE: If type has not been detected in the phpdoc we try to add the typed property value added in PHP 7.4

 #### JMS/serializer driver